JBenda/inkcpp/README.md

 All features of ink 1.1 are supported, and checked with [ink-proof](https://github.com/chromy/ink-proof).

+In addition a UE Plugin inclusive BluePrints are provided and python bindings based on [pybind11](https://github.com/pybind/pybind11).

 KeyFeatures: snapshots, observers, binding ink functions, support ink [function fallback](https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md#fallbacks-for-external-functions)

 ## Unreal Plugin

-The current version of the UE plugin can be downloaded from the [release page](https://github.com/brwarner/inkcpp/releases/latest) with te corresponding name of the OS (e.g. win64-unreal).
+The current version of the UE plugin can be downloaded from the [release page](https://github.com/JBenda/inkcpp/releases/latest) with te corresponding name of the OS (e.g. win64-unreal).
 Place the content of this file at your plugin folder of your UE project and at the next start up it will be intigrated.

 A example project can be found [here](https://cloud.julian-benda.de/index.php/s/cRMBGBWbHPCcdwb).